dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Success comes from taking the initiative and following up... persisting... eloquently expressing the depth of your love.
-What simple action could you take today to produce a new momentum toward success in your life?
+  The most important thing to us is that our customers love our products.
+Not just buy them, but love them.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (975 days)
+## 🌟 Experiences (976 days)

 ### 🧮 Programming languages